This article was written by Michelle Weger.

 The average person spends 10 seconds reading emails.
 If you can’t capture your customer’s attention right away, you can kiss that potential sale goodbye.
 The sooner you get to the point, the higher your chances of success.

-If you really want to entice your customers, don’t regurgitate what you have in your blogs or on social media.
-Throwing in extra nuggets of information that your audience can’t find anywhere else will keep them reading and committed to your newsletters.
+If you really want to entice your customers, don’t regurgitate what you have already said in your blogs or on social media.
+Throwing in extra nuggets of information that your audience can’t find anywhere else will keep them committed to reading your newsletters.

 The design of your newsletter is just as important as the content.